Sony PS5 vs Xbox Series Preview: Price and Availability in Singapore Announced!

 Specifications are important and all but what might make or breaks a console for gamers is its platform-exclusive games.

-It is still early days but here are the confirmed platform exclusive games so far:
+It is still early days but here are the confirmed Xbox series games that will be available at launch:

 - Halo Infinite